DTV – Roman Yampolskiy on AI superintelligence, human extermination and simulation theory

 Let's go ahead and show it on the screen there.

-Uh and you can search for our guest name.
+And you can search for our guest name.

-It is Yampolski, Y-A-M-P-O-L-S-K-I-Y.
+It is Jampolsky, Y-A-M-P-O-L-S-K-I-Y.

-Don't forget the I before the Y, and you can find his books.
+Don't forget the I before the Y. And you can find his books.

 Yeah, I'm an associate professor of computer science and engineering.

-Uh published a number of books on that topic and close to 300 papers now on different subtopics in that domain.
+I've been working on AI safety for about 15 years now, published a number of books on that topic, and close to 300 papers now on different subtopics in that domain.

-But can can you tell us about what are the things that you have said in your papers that are attracting the most attention or scrutiny?
+But can you tell us about what are the things that you have said in your papers that are attracting the most attention or scrutiny?

 It's impossible.

-Basically, Given sufficiently intelligent system, it will find a way to escape from any controls we place on it and essentially do what it wants, which means we are not deciding how the future is going to turn out.
+Basically, given sufficiently intelligent system, it will find a way to escape from any controls we place on it and essentially do what it wants, which means we are not deciding how the future is going to turn out.

 Is that fair?